- Red Lion

 109 Kent Street

-Dating to the early 19th century, this pub has a nationally important historic pub interior for the tap room at the rear with its wall-mounted handpulls.
-Service can be obtained from the front bar, itself a very comfortable place to be.
-There is also a family/games room with a television.
-Behind the pub is the former brewhouse and a garden.
-On the main bus route between Wolverhampton and Dudley.
-Large cobs and pork pies available.
+Dating to the early 19th century, this inn has a nationally important historic pub interior because of the taproom at the rear with its wall-mounted handpulls.
+Service can be obtained from the front bar, itself a comfortable place to be.
+There is also a family/games room with a TV.
+Behind the building is the former brewhouse and the garden.
+Large cobs and pork pies are sold.
+The pub is on the main bus route between Wolverhampton and Dudley.

 - Jolly Crispin